 In 2018, the Authority implemented GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
-This statement requires that the Authority recognize a net Other Postemployment Benefits (OPEB) liability in the statement of net position, equal to the Authority's proportionate share of the net OPEB liability of the Ohio Public Employees Retirement System (OPERS), as defined and calculated in accordance with the new standard.
+This statement required that the Authority recognize a net Other Postemployment Benefits (OPEB) liability in the statement of net position, equal to the Authority's proportionate share of the net OPEB liability of the Ohio Public Employees Retirement System (OPERS), as defined and calculated in accordance with the new standard.
 More detailed information can be found in Note 5.
 As a result of this change, the Authority recognized a net OPEB liability of \$10,097,310 and deferred outflows of resources of \$1,982,379, which resulted in a decrease in net position of \$8,114,931 as of Janaury 1, 2018.
-Application of this new standard to January 1, 2017, the earliest year presented, is not practical as complete information is not available.